Lydia Williams: Club career

-Western New York Flash, Canberra United and Houston Dash: 2014–17
+Western New York Flash, Canberra United, and Houston Dash: 2014–17

-In 2014, Williams signed with the Western New York Flash signed Williams to be their starting goalkeeper following a season-ending injury to Adrianna Franch.
+In 2014, the Western New York Flash signed Williams to be their starting goalkeeper following a season-ending injury to Adrianna Franch.
 Williams started 14 games in goal for the Flash.
 She recorded two shutouts in 2014 prior to suffering a season-ending ACL injury while competing at the 2014 AFC Women's Asian Cup with the Australian national team.
 In September 2014, Williams was waived by the Flash and was selected by Washington Spirit for the 2015 season, though she did not play for the team.